data-bomb/Silica/README.md

 - Install: Copy the `Si_CommManagement.dll` into your `Silica\Mods` directory
 - Bans are stored in the `Silica\UserData\commander_bans.json` file
 - Testing Status: Commanders need to push T to re-select Commamder but their spot is being reserved by the server.
 Additional troubleshooting needed to make it a seemless promotion to commander.

+### AFK Manager (Si_AFKManager)
+Allows `!afk <player>` and `!kick <player>` admin commands to soft-disconnect clients who are then free to rejoin within the server session.
+- Install: Copy the `Si_AFKManager.dll` into your `Silica\Mods` directory
+- Future Plans: Add timers with AFK counters to track players who are not on a team
+- Testing Status: Limited testing

 ### Logging (Si_Logging)
 Generates a log file in the Half-Life Log Standard format and replicates the log details to the server console.